Alabama vs. Ohio State: Date, time, TV channel for the 2021 National Championship Game

-The College Football Playoff era has its seventh edition in the 2020-21 season.
-No. 1 Alabama will play No. 3 Ohio State in the National Championship Game at 8 p.m.
-ET on Monday, Jan.
+The College Football Playoff era had its seventh edition in the 2020-21 season.
+No. 1 Alabama defeated No. 3 Ohio State 52-24 in the National Championship Game on Jan.
 11, 2021.
-The game will be on ESPN.
+The game was aired on ESPN.

-Last season, LSU beat Oklahoma and Clemson beat Ohio State in the semifinals before LSU defeated defending champion Clemson to win the CFP national title.
+CFP TITLE GAME RECAP: Score, stats, latest news from Alabama's win over Ohio State

 Here's a look at the upcoming CFP schedule: